 How do I register for and Receive Services?

-It is helpful if you bring all documentation you may have related to your disability and/or previous academic accommodations.
+*It is helpful if you supply documentation you may have related to your disability and/or previous academic accommodations.
 If you do not have documentation and you are unable to explain your needs, the disability coordinator will discuss your next step.
 You may fax documents to 501-977-2107.
 Please do not e-mail documents.

-Step 4: Advocate for yourself with your faculty members to ensure you receive your accommodations.
+Step 4.
+Advocate for yourself with faculty members to ensure you receive approved accommodations.